Jwmffreitas/rancher-k8s-terraform/README.md

 # Target

 This project was thought to resolve the time issue.
-Set up whole environment to study about Rancher and k8s in AWS takes a lot of time.
-So, I made this flow to automate the first setting up and save your time in your study
+Setting up the whole environment to study Rancher and Kubernetes in AWS takes a lot of time.
+So, I made this flow to automate the initial setup and save your time in your study.

 ## Diagram